mzazon/awesome-cloud-projects/azure/centralized-hybrid-cloud-governance/centralized-hybrid-cloud-governance.md

    echo "✅ Monitoring configured for Arc resources"
    ```

+   Monitoring infrastructure is now established for your Arc-enabled resources.
+Container insights will collect performance metrics, logs, and telemetry from Kubernetes workloads, while the data collection rule ensures Arc-enabled servers send performance counters to the centralized workspace for analysis and alerting.

 6. **Set Up Azure Resource Graph Queries for Compliance Reporting**:

    Azure Resource Graph provides a powerful query language to explore resources at scale across subscriptions.
 For hybrid governance, Resource Graph enables you to query compliance status, resource configurations, and policy evaluation results across all Arc-enabled resources.
 This capability is essential for creating compliance dashboards and generating audit reports.